toan3000/jasagerpwn-reborn/trunk/README.md

 -------------------
 Included Payloads
 -------------------
-I have included 3 of my most successful and effecient payloads for your use.
+I have included some of my most successful and effecient payloads for your use.
 One for Mac OSX, and one for Windows - both will completely bypass signature based anti-virus and most behavioral HIPS as well.